+AACSB: Reflective Thinking

+AICPA FN: Research

+Blooms: Remember

-Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what
+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens

+after the audit.

+Level of Difficulty: 2 Medium

 14. The "90-day" letter gives the taxpayer the opportunity to pay the proposed tax adjustment or file a petition in the U.S. District Court to hear the case.